rnaudi/metrics/README.md

-# **Journey Flow Metrics**
+# **Journey Metrics**

-Model multi-step user journeys (login, signup, checkout, etc.) using simple request counters and ratios.
+Model multi-step **login and authentication journeys** (login, signup, MFA/OTP, etc.) using simple request counters and ratios.
 Watch end-to-end conversion with control charts.
-We call this approach **Journey Flow Metrics**.
+This README describes one way to define **operational SLOs and conversion metrics** for those flows, using only aggregate request metrics and without relying on funnel tooling or per-user analytics.

 ---

 ## Core idea

 Most tools give you **funnels** based on individual users or sessions.
-They are great for product analysis but:
+They are great for product analysis, and we still rely on them for that.
+For day-to-day SLOs, alerts, and automation they often:
 - Require custom events and schema work
 - Depend on user/session identity
 - Are awkward to plug directly into SLOs, alerts, and automation